This Is Water: The Original David Foster Wallace Recording

 Gratuit avec l'offre d'essai, ensuite 9,95 €/mois.
 Possibilité de résilier l'abonnement chaque mois.

 Only once did David Foster Wallace give a public talk on his views on life, during a commencement address given in 2005 at Kenyon College.
-This is the audio recording of David Foster Wallace delivering that very address.
+The speech is reprinted for the first time in book form in This is Water.
 How does one keep from going through their comfortable, prosperous adult life unconsciously?
 How do we get ourselves out of the foreground of our thoughts and achieve compassion?
 The speech captures Wallace's electric intellect as well as his grace in attention to others.
 After his death, it became a treasured piece of writing reprinted in The Wall Street Journal and the London Times, commented on endlessly in blogs, and emailed from friend to friend.

 Vous êtes membre Amazon Prime ?